CenterForSpatialResearch/conflict_urbanism_sp2025/_posts/2025-05-04-Wicaksana-Wonggom.md

 Jakarta has long been more than just Indonesia’s capital—it has been a launchpad for political power.
 Over the past two decades, the role of governor has increasingly become a pathway to the presidency.
 In this context, large-scale urban development projects—flood mitigation, housing renewal, infrastructure upgrades, are often used not just to address urban challenges, but to perform leadership and gain national visibility.

 ![Timeline of Jakarta’s Political and Urban Development History (2007–2022)](/conflict_urbanism_sp2025/images/wicaksana/wonggom_Timeline.png)
-<figcaption> Fig.2 - Timeline of Jakarta’s Political and Urban Development History (2007–2022) </figcaption>
+Fig.2 - Timeline of Jakarta’s Political and Urban Development History (2007–2022)

 From Sutiyoso and Fauzi Bowo to Jokowi, Ahok, and Anies Baswedan, each administration has introduced its own wave of mega-projects: river normalization, seawalls, smart city platforms, and expressways.
 While framed as solutions to pressing urban issues, these projects often reflect top-down decision-making shaped more by political ambition than by local needs.
 Jokowi’s rise, for example, was closely tied to his urban initiatives in Jakarta, many of which were continued or intensified by his successors.